hrmsk66/KnownUser.V3.FastlyJSCompute/README.md

   - **queueItOrigin**: The name of the queue-it host, in this case it's queue-it You can find these values in the Go Queue-It self-service platform.
 - To finish up and deploy your service click on the **Activate** button.

+### Publish the project to a new Fastly service using Terraform

+Alternatively, you can use Terraform to deploy and manage the service.

+[Example Terraform module](https://github.com/hrmsk66/terraform-fastly-ecp-queueit) for provisioning a Queue-it connector to Fastly.